 In my experience, a customer is only too willing to help a business they enjoy working with, to be successful.

-Providing a testimonial for you as an MSP, can be viewed as an anoying, onerous task by a customer if you don’t frame it correctly and take all the pain away.
 So often people dislike working with ‘clean sheets of paper’ – they struggle to know what to say or write when put on the spot to come up with something creative.

 Go out of your way to make it easy for them.

 Harness your often overlooked, marketing pot of gold